Franco-Flemish double-manual harpsichord,

 Detail of the case Bentside decoration 1

 This part of the 'Triumph of Love' contains what is, perhaps, the most un-retouched part of the whole series.
-This is the head (barely recognisable at this scale) of the lying putto with his quiver of arrow in the lower central part of this detail.
+This is the head (barely recognisable at the scale of the image above) of the lying putto with his quiver of arrow in the lower central part of this detail.

 It seems likely that all of the figures of the lockboard, cheek, bentside and tail were painted with the same consummate skill as the painting of this little brunette putto.